gabrielmittag/Bias-Aware-Loss/README.md

 * anchor_db: Name of the dataset to which the MOS predictions are anchored to.
 * mse_weight: Weight of the MSE vanilla loss that is added to the bias loss, in order to anchor the predictions.

 To run the experiment without bias-aware loss set "r_th=1", in this case the biases are never updated.
+The blurriness sigma and the image filenames are already stored in the csv files (e.g. iqb_train.csv).

 ## Experiment 2: Real Image Quality Data